Yandy Díaz Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

+- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians have a 3.78 team ERA that ranks third across all league pitching staffs.
+- The Guardians have the fourth-ranked team ERA across all league pitching staffs (3.81).

-- The Guardians surrender the second-fewest home runs in baseball (117 total, one per game).
+- Guardians pitchers combine to surrender 119 home runs (one per game), the second-fewest in the league.

-- In his last outing on Sunday against the Chicago White Sox, the righty went five innings, giving up two earned runs while surrendering four hits.
+- In his most recent appearance on Monday against the Toronto Blue Jays, the righty threw seven scoreless innings while surrendering one hit.

-- The 25-year-old has a 2.95 ERA and 6.3 strikeouts per nine innings across 29 games this season, while allowing a batting average of .236 to opposing hitters.
+- The 24-year-old has amassed an ERA of 2.90, with 8.9 strikeouts per nine innings, in nine games this season.
+Opponents have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.